renaissance-publishing/renaissance/content/chapters/16-skills.md

       - Your skill with various techniques for unarmed combat.
       - The Unarmed Combat skill also covers the use of many worn weapons (like sapper’s gauntlets), and the use of most natural weapons (like claws and fangs).
       - However, unarmed combat does *not* cover the use of natural attacks like acid spit (which would use Ranged Weapons) or a natural magical ability (which would most likely be described by a power).
-      - Sample Proficiencies: Grappling, Locks, Strikes, Throws, *by natural weapon*
+      - Sample Proficiencies: Defense, Grappling, Locks, Strikes, Throws, *by natural weapon*

 Sidebar: Unusual Skills